I recorded a Pubcast with Amy Porterfield today, and we had a great discussion about how we use Facebook as a sales funnel.

 How do you find the list of similar Pages and interests?
 Use Graph Search and follow these steps.

 Don’t understand Lookalike Audiences?
 Read this post.

-Start these campaigns out extremely broad.
+Start these The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. out extremely broad.
 You already have your target audience.
 Focus on all placements.
 Men and women.
 All (or most) ages.

 Then use the new Facebook ad reports to find out what’s working best and optimize from there.